Quartet (1981 film)

-Quartet is a 1981 historical drama film directed by James Ivory from a screenplay by Ruth Prawer Jhabvala, based on the 1928 novel of the same name by Jean Rhys.
+Quartet is a 1981 period drama film directed by James Ivory from a screenplay by Ruth Prawer Jhabvala, based on the 1928 novel by Jean Rhys.
 The film stars Alan Bates, Maggie Smith, Isabelle Adjani and Anthony Higgins, and is set in 1927 Paris.
 It premiered at the 1981 Cannes Film Festival.

 Plot

 The beautiful Marya "Mado" Zelli is living with her husband Stephan, a Polish art dealer, in 1927 Paris.
 When he is convicted of selling stolen artwork, and imprisoned for one year, Marya is left penniless, with no means to support herself.
 At Stephan's urging, she moves into the apartment of some acquaintances, H.J.
 Heidler, a wealthy English art dealer, and his wife Lois, a painter.
-H.J. has a history of inviting vulnerable young women to move into the "spare room" only to seduce them.
+H.J.
+Heidler has a history of inviting vulnerable young women to move into the "spare room" only to seduce them.
 Lois permits this arrangement because she wants to keep H.J. from leaving her.

-Marya becomes involved in the decadent Parisien lifestyle of the Heidlers and their group of fellow expatriates.
+Marya becomes involved in the decadent Parisian lifestyle of the Heidlers and their group of fellow expatriates.
 Although she initially resists H.J.'s advances, Mado eventually begins an affair with him.
-The strain of living with the Heidlers begins to manifest itself; Marya becomes desperate to leave, and begs Lois to loan her money so she can get away.
+The strain of living with the Heidlers begins to manifest itself; Marya becomes desperate to leave, and begs Lois to lend her money so she can get away.
 Lois, although extremely unhappy with the situation, is reluctant to interfere at the risk of alienating H.J.
 Her behavior towards Marya is increasingly passive-aggressive and insulting.
 During a hunting excursion to the countryside, Marya angrily confronts the pair, causing Lois to break down in anguish.

-After this H.J. arranges for Marya to live in a hotel, where he visits her less and less for sexual trysts.
+After this H.J. arranges for Marya to live in a hotel, where he visits her less frequently for sexual trysts.
 She grows lonely and depressed, contemplating suicide.
 During a tea party at the Heidlers', Lois casually reveals that H.J.'s previous mistress drowned herself in despair.
 When things are at their worst, Stephan is released from prison and must leave France immediately.
-Heidler threatens to break with her entirely if she returns to her husband, and although Marya has longed to be re-united with Stephan, she is unable to choose between the two.
-Stephan realizes the truth, and the film ends with him abandoning Marya to an uncertain future.
+Heidler threatens to cut ties with her entirely if she returns to her husband, and although Marya has longed to be re-united with Stephan, she is unable to choose between the two.
+Stephan realizes the truth, and the film ends with him leaving Marya to an uncertain future.